ggmallow/Customer_Scheduling_Application/README.md

-# This application schedules customers to appointment windows.
-The project utlizes Scene Builder, the JDBC driver with MySQL.
+# A scheduling application with a custom GUI, which handles time zones effectively utilizing Java, CSS, JDBC, and Scene Builder.
+This application uses a local SQL database to store appointments and customer information.